 Demand registration rights.
 Certain of our shareholders that are party to the Registration Rights Agreement, dated as of September 17, 2014, among us and the other parties thereto (the "RRA Shareholders") are entitled to request that we effect up to an aggregate of two demand registrations under the Registration Rights Agreement, and no more than two demand registrations within any twelve-month period, covering the RRA Shareholders' ordinary shares ("registrable securities") that total at least one-third of the outstanding registrable securities and which have an anticipated aggregate net offering price of at least \$ 10 million.
-In addition, when we are eligible to use Form F-3, RRA Shareholders holding an aggregate of at least 30% of the registrable securities and which have an anticipated aggregate net offering price of at least \$ 5 million have the right to request that we file a registration statement on Form F-3.
+In addition, when we are eligible to use Form F-3, RRA Shareholders holding an aggregate of at least \$ 5 million have the right to request that we file a registration statement on Form F-3.
 These demand registration rights are subject to certain customary conditions and limitations, including customary underwriter cutback rights and deferral rights.